Storage Quotas & Eviction Policies

 Call navigator.storage.persist() to request durable storage.
 Browsers typically grant this to PWAs with high user engagement, installed status, or active service workers.
 Always handle denial gracefully.

-Does localStorage count toward the storage quota?
+Does localStorage count toward the storage quota reported by navigator.storage.estimate()?

 How do I monitor remaining storage space programmatically?